dmlc/gluon-cv/README.md

 <br>

-Check the HD video at : Youtube / Bilibili
+Check the HD video at Youtube.

 # Supported Applications